The BEGINNING Evidence

 WHAT SCIENCE NOW KNOWS

-1) All that is in the universe – all matter, energy, space, all nature – had a beginning.
+1) All that is in the Universe – all matter, energy, space, all nature – had a beginning.
 It did not always exist.

 2) Time itself – had a beginning.